verifereum/funding/vyper/vyper-verified-compilation.md

 3. **Lower Verification Burden**: The verification burden is reduced to inspecting or proving properties about source code, rather than reasoning about low-level bytecode.
 4. **Formal Foundation**: Providing a formal semantics for Vyper contributes to the overall maturity of the Ethereum development ecosystem.
 5. **Bug Discovery**: The process of formalisation often reveals bugs or inconsistencies in language definitions, benefiting the Vyper language itself.
 6. **Academic Advancement**: The project will advance formal methods research applied to smart-contract blockchains in general with a strong focus on Ethereum.
-To give more concreteness, here are some examples of the topics for papers we expect to write during the project:
+To be more concrete, here are some examples of the topics for papers we expect to write during the project:

 - Formal Semantics of Vyper
 - Semantics of the EVM in HOL (Verifereum) that is up to date, maintainable, and used